Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 merge_features (merge all annotation features)
 ----------------------------------------------
-If storing multiple features of the annotation to one gff file is needed, ``merge_features`` can achieve this purpose.
+If merging multiple features of the annotation to one gff file is needed, ``merge_features`` can achieve this purpose.
-``merge_features`` can merge all features that the user assigned to one gff file, and search the parent transcript to each feature.
+``merge_features`` can merge all features (the user assigned) to one gff file, and search the parent transcript to each feature.

 - **Required files**